superruzafa/insomnia-plugin-param/README.md

 # insomnia-plugin-param

-An [Insomnia] plugin to ask values to the user when making parameterized requests.
+An [Insomnia] plugin to ask values to the user when making requests.

 This plugin works much like the Insomnia's built-in Prompt plugin but adds some unique features, like asking for specific data type values or formatting those